 Tiger Leaping Gorge, Yunnan

-Cut tightly between towering Himalayan peaks, Tiger Leaping Gorge is China’s deepest gorge, and one of the most accessible treks in the country.
+Found snuggly between towering Himalayan peaks, Tiger Leaping Gorge is 16km long and reaches a maximum depth of 3900m, firmly making it China’s deepest gorge – and one of the most accessible treks in the country.

-No matter where one looks, spectacular scenery is visible in all directions, from lofty snowcapped mountains to the glint of the rushing river thousands of meters below.
+No matter where you look, spectacular scenery is visible in all directions, from lofty snowcapped mountains to the glint of the rushing river thousands of meters below.
+The Jinsha river roars through 34 rapids in just under 15km, making for some note-worthy action shots.

-The gorge takes its name from a local legend, in which a tiger is said to have once leapt across the river to escape hunters.
+The gorge’s name comes from a local legend which not surprisingly describes a tiger leaping across the river to escape hunters.

-The gorge can be traversed the WildChina way as well, where you’ll spend time with a local family in a village after your long day of hiking on our Trekking through Tiger Leaping Gorge tour.
+If you’re so inclined, you can even traverse the gorge in WildChina fashion, spending time with a local family in a village after your long day of hiking on our Trekking through Tiger Leaping Gorge tour .

 Hua Shan, Shaanxi Province

-It is also one of China’s great holy peaks, and has been an important site of pilgrimage for Tao Buddhists over the millennia.
-Nowadays, however, most people come for the raw scenery and death defying trails.
+Thanks to Lao Tzu, it is considered one of China’s great holy peaks and has been an important site of pilgrimage for Tao Buddhists over the millennia.
+Nowadays, however, most people come for the raw scenery and death-defying trails.

+There are five separate peaks, each famous for its own special feature.
 The South Peak boasts the world-famous Plank Walk, a hair-raising traverse of a creaking plank path that well and truly stares oblivion in the face – perfect for adrenaline junkies.
+Of course, you could join the crowd in choosing a cable car to the top of each…but where’s the fun in that?

-China’s number one peak for thrill-seekers can be climbed with our Xi’an: Warriors and Emperor tour.
+China’s number one peak, the south one, for thrill-seekers can be climbed with our Xi’an: Warriors and Emperor tour.
 After braving the plank walk, you’re sure to be hungry, and our local WildChina guide will take you inside the best restaurants in Xi’an’s fragrant Muslim Quarter.

 Ganden to Samye, Tibet